 Place the other men in the furnace.

 Belshazzar held a feast in his palace.
-Though Belshazzar was not a very kind man and went against God in some of the worse ways.
+Though Belshazzar was not a very kind man and went against God in some of the worst ways.

 The king saw a hand that was writing the words MENE, MENE, TEKEL, and UPHARSIN on the wall.
 (Depending on the translation of Daniel 5:25 UPHARSIN is sometimes written PARSIN.)